 God wanted to have a relationship with man but sin would get in the way, so that God's holiness could not come close to the evil present in man.
 God solved this problem by coming to earth in human flesh, born of a virgin so as to not have the blood disease that was passed on from Adam.
 Science has long known that the DNA for blood comes from the father of the baby not the mother.
 There was no male contributor in the case of Christ's conception.
 The Man Jesus had God's DNA and not that of a human father.
 His blood was pure and free of sin.
 Being born with no sin nature, He would die as a blood sacrifice to pay for humanity's sin.
 "Without the shedding of blood, there is no remission [of sin]."
 (Hebrews 9:22)

 God clothed Himself with human flesh and became human.
 He was in man.
 But God wanted more.
 He wanted Man in Him.
 Each was to become a part of each other.
 God's Spirit would indwell the repentant sinner and that person's human spirit would be inserted into the "body of Christ."
 This concept was present at the very beginning of creation and was exemplified in the very first marriage.
 Eve was given a piece of Adam's body, literally placed inside of her.
 The saved Christian has the Holy Spirit literally living inside of him.
-Adam had a piece taken from him, God gives His Spirit for us and our human spirit is now inside the body of Christ- One in body, one in Spirit.
+Adam had a piece taken from him, God gives His Spirit to indwell us and our human spirit has been immersed into the body of Christ- One in body, one in Spirit.